ljpengelen/markdown-to-pdf/examples/cv.md

 In a small team of three developers, Luc built a business-to-business webshop connected to the product information management system Beeyond.
 The customer uses Beeyond to manage the products that are offered for sale in the shop.
 A custom Java application built with Apache Camel is used to synchronize the shop with Beeyond.
 The shop itself is a Ruby on Rails application.

-Ruby on Rails, CoffeeScript, RSpec, Java, JUnit, Maven, Postgres, Beeyond, Linode, Ansible, and Apache Camel {: .technologies}
+Ruby on Rails, CoffeeScript, RSpec, Java, JUnit, Maven, Postgres, Beeyond, Linode, Ansible, and Apache Camel.
+{: .technologies}

 #### Abacus - May 2016